-A GOP lawmaker received "sensitive documents" from Russian officials in 2016
+A GOP congressman received "sensitive documents" from Russian officials in 2016

 The panel examined a trip to Russia that Rohrabacher took in April 2016 as part of a congressional delegation.
 During the visit, the lawmaker and an aide, Paul Behrends, brushed off the concerns of diplomats in the US embassy and “separated from the group” to attend a meeting with “a close confidant” of Vladimir Putin, the report said.
 They also accepted a folder containing what a Russian official claimed were “sensitive” materials.
 These Russian efforts dovetailed with Moscow’s attempts a few months later to help the Donald Trump’s presidential campaign by passing on what they claimed was damaging information related to Hillary Clinton.
 Rohrabacher did not respond to requests for comment from Mother Jones.

+“We were just doing our job,” Behrends said in a short call Tuesday, noting the information, at the time, “had nothing to do with the election.”
+Behrends, who was fired from his job on the House Foreign Affairs Committee after reports on his ties to Russian lobbyists, said attention to the matter has hurt his career.
+“I’m tired of this gratuitous bullshit,” he said, before ending the call.

-The ex-lawmaker’s ties to Russia are well-documented.
+Rohrabacher’s ties to Russia are well-documented.
 A former speechwriter for Ronald Reagan who was first elected to represent southern California in 1988, he began his career as zealous cold warrior.
 After the fall of the Iron Curtain and an early-90s drunken arm-wrestling contest with Putin, Rohrabacher became a leading congressional advocate for closer ties to Russia, gaining the moniker, “Putin’s favorite congressman.”
 The FBI reportedly warned Rohrabacher in 2012 that Russian spies were trying to recruit him.

 In June 2016, House GOP Leader Kevin McCarthy (R-Calif.) told colleagues: “There’s two people I think Putin pays: Rohrabacher and Trump.”
 McCarthy, who reportedly said “Swear to God” when lawmakers laughed at that assertion, has claimed he was joking.

-Note: This article has been updated with comments from Paul Behrends.